mannipulator/mannito-farming-integration/custom_components/mannito_farming/README.md

-# Grow Controller Integration for Home Assistant
+# Mannito Farming Integration for Home Assistant

-This custom integration allows you to control your ESP32-based grow controller through Home Assistant.
+This custom integration allows you to control your ESP32-based Mannito Farming controller through Home Assistant.

 ## Features